mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 ## Section 1

 January 10, 2023.
 It was the beginning of another semester.
-On Mondays, Wednesdays, and Fridays, I had STAT 340 (a probability theory class) and CS 236 (mathematical theory concepts with programming).
-Then on Tuesdays and Thursdays, I had STAT 386 (data science process) and STAT 251 (Bayesian statistics).

 I had a date set up with a guy named Dylan today.
 He was the first femme-appearing guy I went on a date with.
 He wore pink sweatpants and a beige scarf with a cardigan.